Home > Residents > Taxes & Duties > Tax Return Filing, Enquiry & Payment > Tax Payment Methods > Payment from Overseas

 You may pay tax online.
 A number of banks in Hong Kong allow their Internet banking customers to pay tax by debiting their bank accounts.
 You may contact your bank for details.

-If you are not in Hong Kong and only have overseas bank accounts, you may pay tax by either of the following methods:
+If you are not in Hong Kong and do not have bank accounts in Hong Kong, you may pay tax by either of the following methods:

 You may send in a bank draft payable to “The Government of the HKSAR”.
 The bank draft should be denominated in Hong Kong dollars to ensure exact payment and sent by post together with your payment voucher to: